Posted By Simpson Law Group LLP Trial Attorneys Posted in:Product Liability

 No amount of money can replace a child who dies due to the negligence of a manufacturer.
 However, it is still important to hold these manufacturers and others responsible accountable, if for nothing else than to prevent it from happening again.
-Our San Diego product liability attorney has a history of standing up for our clients who are injured or harmed due to faulty or dangerous products.
+Our San Diego product liability attorney at Simpson Law Group has a history of standing up for our clients who are injured or harmed due to faulty or dangerous products.
 Schedule your no-cost consultation now by dialing 619-236-9696.

 As little kids we bump, bruise, fall, and scrape over everything.
 Children are resilient in that way.
 They can fall over one minute and the next bounce back up and…...